nishino-nl/next/README.md

-# next
+# NeVer - Next Version
-Next version for next release
+Never forget how to release a Next Version.

 ## how to use